rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-03-18-companies.md

 Preparations for this year's instalment of RGSoC have begun, and we’re looking for companies to support this incredible program in 2014.

-This year we have three options for companies to join and support the program;
+This year we have three options for companies to join and support the program
-as
+as:

 + Sponsors,
 + Coaching companies and/or
 + financially supporting organizers

 ## 1. Sponsors